'Breaking Bad' Movie Headed to Netflix This Fall, Teaser and Poster Released

 Last we saw Paul's Pinkman, he was driving off from a Nazi compound to an unknown location.

-The streamer confirmed that the thriller film will be written and directed by Vince Gilligan, the original series creator of Breaking Bad, which ran for five seasons and became a critical breakout for AMC.
+The streamer confirmed that the thriller film will be written and directed by Vince Gilligan, the original series creator of Breaking Bad.
+The show began airing in 2008 and ran for five seasons, becoming a critical breakout for AMC.
+During its tenure, Breaking Bad was the recipient of numerous Emmy and Golden Globe Awards for best television series drama, as well as recognitions for Paul and Bryan Cranston as the protagonist Walter White, a struggling high school chemistry teacher who receives a life-altering cancer diagnosis and tries his hand at meth cooking in order to provide financial security for his family.

 Last July, Gilligan renewed his overall deal with Sony Pictures Television.
 The Breaking Bad movie will be the first project to result from the three-year deal.